KLimaLima/Hayai/README.md

 # Hayai
-A repository that scrapes data(from youtube comments) and makes a list of the most repeated words.
+A repository that scrapes data(from youtube comments, as of now is this one -> hardcoded subtitles) and makes a list of the most repeated words.
 It could also make decks for use in anki.